MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rebuild.md

     ![Json settings](./media/contoso-migration-rebuild/configure-webapp2.png)

-5. After the file is updated, they rename it **smarthotelsettingsurl**, and upload it to the blob storage they created earlier.
+5. After the file is updated, they rename it **smarthotelsettingsurl**, and upload it to the Blob storage they created earlier.

     ![Rename and upload](./media/contoso-migration-rebuild/configure-webapp3.png)